StevenBlack/vocab/million-dollar-words.md

 ### trope
-A literary trope is the use of figurative language, via word, phrase or an image, for artistic effect such as using a figure of speech.
-The word trope has also come to be used for describing commonly recurring literary and rhetorical devices,[ motifs or clichés in creative works.
+The use of figurative language, via word, phrase or an image, for artistic effect.
+Also: commonly recurring literary and rhetorical devices, motifs or clichés.

 ### truculent
-This is a very harsh word, though few people use it correctly.
-It means cruel, brutal, savage.
-The behavior of the Nazis during the Holocaust was truculent.
+Cruel, brutal, savage.

 ### tumescent